NEUBIAS/training-resources/_modules/measure_intensities.md

 - `mean` often resembles the concentration of a protein
 - `sum` often represents the total expression level of a protein
+- For the correct biophysical interpretation you need to know the PSF of your microscope.
+  - More specifically, you need to know how the 3D extend of the PSF relates to 3D extend of your biological structures of interest.
+Essentially, you need to exactly know __where__ your microscope system is measuring the intensities.
+  - It is thus critical whether you used a confocal or a widefield microscope, because widefield microscope have an unbounded PSF along the z-axis.

 ### Key points

 - Intensity measurements are generally very tricky and most likely the source of many scientific mistakes.
-Please always consider **consulting a bioimage analysis expert**!
+  - Please consider consulting a bioimage analysis expert.
 - Intensity measurements need a background correction.
-Finding the correct background value can be very difficult!
+  - Finding the correct background value can be very difficult and sometimes even impossible and, maybe, the project just cannot be done like this!
 - At least, think carefully about whether the mean or sum intensity is the right readout for your biological question.
-- If you publish or present something, label your measurement properly, e.g. “Sum Intensity”.
-Just “Intensity” is not enough!
+- If you publish or present something, label your measurement properly, e.g. “Sum Intensity” (just “Intensity” is not enough)!